The Best Cycling in Maine…

-The route is mapped and well signed and provides the opportunity to explore south of Portland.
-You ride the Greenway (out and back) down to Old Orchard Beach, a beautiful beach surrounded by an outdoor arcade and carnival type games about 40 miles round trip.
+The route is mapped and well-signed and allows one to explore south of Portland.
+You ride the Greenway (out and back) down to Old Orchard Beach, a beautiful beach surrounded by an outdoor arcade and carnival-type games about 40 miles round trip.

-North of Portland
+Cycling Routes North of Portland

-A couple of fun options for cycling north of Portland offer great cycling and a ferry ride.
+Some fun options for cycling north of Portland offer great cycling and a ferry ride.

 The Chebeague Loop

 Catch the mail boat from Casco Bay Lines and cruise among the islands of Casco Bay.
-On Chebeague spend the day exploring the island, it is approximately 10 miles around the island, and return to Portland via the Casco Bay ferry.
+On Chebeague, spend the day exploring the island, which is approximately 10 miles around the island, and return to Portland via the Casco Bay ferry.

 Chebeague Island, Cousins Island, and Falmouth

 This version includes a little more cycling.
 Like the other Chebeague Island Tour, this tour begins by riding the Casco Bay Ferry to Chebeague Island.

 Portland to Bailey Island

 Located near the town of Brunswick, Bailey Island is a popular summer destination.
-From Portland to Bailey Island is a 45 mile ride.
+From Portland to Bailey Island is a 45-mile ride.
 Get an early start, stop for a lobster roll and catch the 2:00 pm Casco Bay Ferry back to Portland.

-There are number of places to mountain bike in and around Portland.
+There are several places to mountain bike in and around Portland.
 Thank you to Jim Tasse of the Bicycle Coalition of Maine for providing this information.

 The Evergreen (easy)

 The cemetery has a park area with four ponds and a network of wooded trails.
-Maps are available at the cemetery office, which is open 7:00a.m. – 3:30p.m. weekdays.
-The cemetery is open daily 7:00a.m.-4:30p.m
+Maps are available at the cemetery office, open from 7:00 a.m. to 3:30 p.m. on weekdays.
+The cemetery is open daily from 7:00 a.m.-4:30p.m

 The Fore River Sanctuary (easy to moderate)

-Red oak and white pine contribute to a habitat for many songbirds and small mammals in the upland area.
+Red oak and white pine provide a habitat for many songbirds and small mammals in the upland area.
 The land around the falls was donated to Portland Trails by the family of Tom Jewell, one of Portland Trails’ founders.
 Open from dawn to dusk, year-round.

-15 Minutes from Portland
+Cycle Routes 15 Minutes from Portland

-- Cape Elizabeth Greenbelt Trails, Winnick’s Woods, Cross Hill (Moderate to Advanced)
+Cape Elizabeth Greenbelt Trails, Winnick’s Woods, Cross Hill (Moderate to Advanced)

-- Falmouth Open Space Trails, Blackstrap Preserve (Moderate to Advanced)
+Falmouth Open Space Trails, Blackstrap Preserve (Moderate to Advanced)

-30 Minutes from Portland
+Cycle Routes 30 Minutes from Portland

-Other Cycling Resources
+Other Maine Cycling Resources

 - The State of Maine Department of Transportation produces an excellent guide to bike routes throughout Maine at the Explore Maine website.